maresverbrugge/BORN2BEROOT/README.md

 mverbrug (password: UserWaitword4!)

 ## Partitions
 To set up the encrypted partitions, I followed my friend Arrtthhuur's tutorial.
 Yes, you might want to use it too, but ONLY if you promise to star his repo!
-His magic can be found here: https://github.com/Arrtthhuur/Born2beRoot/blob/main/lvm/README.md#section
+His magic can be found [here](https://github.com/Arrtthhuur/Born2beRoot/blob/main/lvm/README.md#section).

-For the bonus part, I ended up following https://github.com/HEADLIGHTER/Born2BeRoot-42/blob/main/walkthrough37.txt#L23.
+For the bonus part, I ended up following [this tutorial](https://github.com/HEADLIGHTER/Born2BeRoot-42/blob/main/walkthrough37.txt#L23).

 Passphrase: qwerty1234!